What Is A Circuit System/verification

 Common Mistakes or Misunderstandings

 One common misconception is that simulation alone is sufficient for circuit verification.
 While simulation is a powerful tool, it cannot account for all real-world variables, such as manufacturing tolerances or unexpected environmental conditions.
-Therefore, physical testing is essential to complement simulation.
+So, physical testing is essential to complement simulation.

 Another mistake is neglecting the importance of documentation.
 Proper documentation of the verification process, including test cases and results, is crucial for traceability and compliance with industry standards.
 Without it, it can be challenging to identify and fix issues later in the development cycle.